neurodata/neurodata.io/content/about/agreements.md

 #### Annual Reviews

 We agree to annual reviews, to document goals and assess trajectory, by filling out the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2) annually, and then scheduling a meeting with leadership to discuss.

+#### Annual Productivity

+Depending on the "stage" of our careers, and our career objectives, we have different milestones and deliverables.
+But annual productivity is a crucial component of any career development.
+We therefore conditionally agree to the following:

+- *MSE students*: submit a first author publication before graduation
+- *PhD students*: submit a first author publication once per each of the last three years of the PhD
+- *Postdocs*: submit a first author publication once per year **and** be key personnel on at least one grant application (make sure you have a target solicitation >2 months in advance)
+- *Research staff*: take ownership of a new development year-long development "project"